Schools and Child Care Centers

 - Download, post and distribute free DHEC flu materials

 Flu vaccines are your staff and students’ best protection against the flu.
-The CDC has produced information sheets, called Vaccine Information Statements (VISs), to explain the benefits and risks of the seasonal vaccines.

-School Flu Clinics
+School-Located Flu Clinics

 Helpful Links for School Flu Planning

 - Seasonal flu information for schools and childcare providers